egpivo/egpivo.github.io/about.md

 permalink: /about/
 ---

-I'm' a Data Scientist, working for a technology company located in Taiwan, after receiving Ph.D. in Statistics from [NCTU](http://www.stat.nctu.edu.tw/main.php).
+I'm a Data Scientist, working for a technology company located in Taiwan, after receiving Ph.D. in Statistics from [NCTU](http://www.stat.nctu.edu.tw/main.php).
 In the field of Statistics, I'm capable of multiple professional skills.
 Mainly I concentrate on high-dimensional data analysis, and spatial data analysis.
 I'm enthusiastic in applying and developing statistical and machine learning methodologies to massive data, in terms of technical skills:

 1. expertise in developing statistical methodologies to cope with high-dimensional data problems by utilizing matrix factorization;
 2. expertise in dealing with massive data in the R programming language (e.g., data.table, tidyr, dplyr, Rcpp) and a thorough understanding of the core principles around R;